 Air Purification is Essential Near a Highway

 Austin Air purifiers are the most effective defense against highway pollution.
 With the most robust air purification technology on the market, Austin Air purifiers remove 99% of airborne pollutants as small as 0.1 microns.
-Filters contain 60 square feet of medical-grade HEPA and up to 15 pounds of activated carbon to remove particles, gasses, and VOCs.
-This combination of HEPA and carbon is recommended by the CDC, WHO, and EPA.
+Filters contain 60 square feet of medical-grade Certified HEPA Material and up to 15 pounds of activated carbon to remove particles, gasses, and VOCs.
+This combination of Certified HEPA Material and carbon is recommended by the CDC, WHO, and EPA.
 Plus, Austin Air is the ONLY clinically proven air purification solution on the market.
 We’ve outperformed more than 100 other air purifiers in government tests.

 References: